 Go fast and don't break things

 No matter how you look at it, software development is a delicate process.
 Success has never been easier to achieve, yet still obstacles lay on the path to victory.
-The worst thing about them is that they are small mistakes.
-They're easy to miss and without obvious immediate consequences.
-If leave them unchecked, they have the potential to spell disaster in the long run.
+The worst thing about them is that they are small mistakes - easy to miss and without obvious immediate consequences.
+Leave them unchecked however, and they can spell disaster in the long run.
 This post describes how we recognize and manage those obstacles, emphasizing ones that impede the progress and speed of delivery.
-Time can be wasted on each stage of the project, so part of our job is to mitigate slowdowns starting right at the sales phase, all the way to release and maintenance.
+Time can be wasted on each stage of the project.
+Part of our job is to mitigate slowdowns starting right at the sales phase, all the way to release and maintenance.

 The draft of this has grown a lot, so we’ll split it in two.
 Today, we will focus on the work ethic and team management practices we use to keep things moving fast.
 Next time, we’ll set our sights more on concrete coding decisions.

 A lot of time can go to waste here.
 It’s mostly a result of good willed dishonesty - overstepping yourself trying to help or to close a deal without a good enough fit.
 We’ve suffered from it ourselves, overwhelmed by a will to help above our means.
 If your business strategy is sound, no case should stretch it sideways.
 Of course the best projects put us through our paces.
 They demand more effort, knowledge or resources within our domain.
 Yet we pay close attention that they do not derail our mission.